microsoft/MixedRealityToolkit/SpatialInput/Samples/RenderController/README.md

 3D models are provided for Mixed-Reality motion controllers in the [glTF 2.0](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0) GLB binary format, an open standard for 3D models. glTF uses a Physically-Based Rendering (PBR) material system, specifically using a Metallic-Roughness model.
 To support loading and rendering glTF 2.0 media, the sample relies on additional projects and open-sourced libraries:
 * [TinyGLTF](https://github.com/syoyo/tinygltf) - A header only C++ glTF 2.0 library.
-* Gltf - A library which provides additional helper functions to parse data returned by TinyGLTF.
+* Gltf - Helper functions to parse data returned by TinyGLTF.
-* Pbr - A set of shaders and code for creating and rendering models in DirectX 11 using the PBR Metallic-Roughness model.
+* Pbr - Shaders and code for creating and rendering models in DirectX 11 using the PBR Metallic-Roughness model.
-* SpatialInputUtilities - A set utilities for handling spatial input sources including motion controllers.
+* SpatialInputUtilities - Utilities for handling spatial input sources including motion controllers.

 The ControllerRenderer class in the sample project manages everything needed to load and render controller models.